o3de/sig-graphics-audio/rfcs/MaterialPipelineAbstraction.md

 Initially the new features will be implemented alongside the existing material type build system and will not impact existing material types.
 Existing material types will continue to work, but they will not take advantage of the new pipeline abstractions and will remain bound to the default render pipeline.

 Any additions to the .materialtype file will be backward compatible.
 We will add new sections to the .materialtype file format for specifying the lighting model, material pipeline settings etc.  The existing material asset builder will ignore any .materialtype files that include these new fields, and we'll introduce a new material type asset builder that only processes those .materialtype files.
 This will give us time to flesh out the new system, experiment, and discover unforeseen limitations.
-We'll also create equivalents of the core material types (StandardPBR, EnhancedPBR, Skin, etc) under the new system.
-I expect that the material pipeline system will introduce some new content limitations, so the conversion might not be 1:1.
+We'll greadually build up equivalents of the core material types (StandardPBR, EnhancedPBR, Skin, etc) under the new system.
+Once those reach maturity, we will replace the old material types with these new ones.

+I am optimistic that the new matrial types can be fully compatible with existing materials.
+Originally I expected that the material pipeline system will introduce some new content limitations, so the conversion would not be 1:1.
 For example, StandardPBR currently supports both opaque and transparent surfaces, but in the new system these might need to be separate material types.
+But I put a lot of time brainstorming the different ways we might introduce new content limitations, and I the only change I foresee is documented here https://github.com/o3de/sig-graphics-audio/issues/74 and that change should not have any significant impact on existing material data.

-When the system reaches sufficient maturity, we will follow a deprecation process to phase out the old material types.
-The extent of new limitations is difficult to predict, but we will do our best to provide clear migrations paths.
+IF we somehow discover some incompatibility, we will follow a deprecation process to phase out the old material types.
+The extent of any new limitations is difficult to predict, but we will do our best to provide clear migrations paths.

 Material Canvas will continue its current design pattern of using material graphs to automatically generate corresponding material types.
 We will update it to target the new material type system that supports pipeline abstraction.